kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

     firebase analytics system.
 At first, it seems like its doable.
 It might be in this case.
 But this is a contrived example.
     In this scenario, you can put a extension on super class with \`send(usingService: FireAnalyticsService)\` and add a method to return \`FirePayload\`.
 Then for each subtype, without the compiler helping, override the 2 methods.
 Lots of work.
-What if the the overriden method is a customization hook of a internal method on superclass.
+What if the the overridden method is a customization hook of a internal method on superclass.
 What if the super class maintains specific state for GoogleAlanlytis purpose which makes no sense for other analytics system.